northbourne/northbourne/README.md

 ### Manual Configuration to IaC Conversion

 It's also designed to handle a translation of shell commands to modify the manifest manifest, such that the shell history can be parsed back into the manifest – usually on a manual basis.
-Imagine a tools that ensured nginx was always installed based on the fact you typed `sudo apt-get install nginx`.
+Imagine a tool that ensured nginx was always installed based on the fact you typed `sudo apt-get install nginx`.
+Existing configuration files can also be specified to be templated into the repository, with automatic hostname and directory variable extraction.

 ### Automatic Security Pull Requests